Seeding with Costly Network Information: Introduction

 To address the challenges of seeding when obtaining network information is costly, we offer a framework for influence maximization using a bounded number of queries to the graph structure.
 In this framework, we investigate the expected spread size versus the increasing number of queries as we obtain more information about the network.
-Recently, other frameworks have been also proposed to study the trade-off between the cost of seeding and the benefits of faster and further diffusion, e.g., \cite{akbarpour2018just,manshadi2018diffusion}.
-We postpone a detailed comparison with these works until Section \ref{sec:valueofnetinfo}, after clarifying our modeling assumptions and results.
+In related work, \cite{akbarpour2020just} study the value of network information for seeding interventions.
+We provide a detailed comparison with this work in Section \ref{sec:valueofnetinfo}, after clarifying our modeling assumptions and results.

+In another related work, \cite{manshadi2020diffusion} study a model of spread where individuals contact their neighbors independently at random, and each contact leads to an adoption with some fixed probability.
+The contacts occur repeatedly; therefore, every cascade eventually spreads to the entire population.
+They characterize the time to reach a fraction of adopters as well as the contact cost (number of contacts made), in a random graph with a given degree distribution.
+They also propose optimal seeding strategies that only use the degree information.
+However, this model is not directly comparable to the influence maximization setup that we study.
+In our model, the realization of the influences is random and adoption spreads only through the realized edges.
+For us, the objective is to maximize the expected spread size and the incurred cost is in acquiring information about the influence structure (who influences whom).

-Particularly relevant to our present study are the recent works on influence maximization for unknown graphs \cite{mihara2015influence,mihara2017effectiveness,stein2017heuristic,wilder2017influence,wilder2018maximizing}.
-Mihara et al. \cite{mihara2015influence} use a biased sampling strategy to greedily probe and seed nodes with the highest expected degree, given the activated nodes from the previous step.
-They later propose to include random flights to improve this heuristic \cite{mihara2017effectiveness}.
-Stein et al. \cite{stein2017heuristic} explore applications of common heuristics and other known algorithms in scenarios where parts of the network is completely unobservable.
+Particularly relevant to our present study is recent work on influence maximization for unknown graphs \citep{mihara2015influence,mihara2017effectiveness,stein2017heuristic,wilder2017influence,wilder2018maximizing}. \cite{mihara2015influence} use a biased snowball sampling strategy to greedily probe and seed nodes with the highest degree; they later propose to improve their heuristic by including random jumps that avoid excessive local search in their snowball sampling strategy \citep{mihara2017effectiveness}. \cite{stein2017heuristic} explore applications of common heuristics and known algorithms in scenarios where parts of the network is completely unobservable.
 Although simulations of influence spread on synthetic and real social networks provide some evidence, none of these results come with provable performance guarantees in general graphs.
+To the best of our knowledge, the only available guarantee for influence maximization with unknown graphs is due to \cite{wilder2018maximizing}.
+However, as discussed above (section \ref{sec:intro:main-conrib}), this algorithm and analysis is tailored to graphs generated from a particular family of stochastic block models (roughly speaking, they use the outcome of the queries to estimate the size of each block and choose nodes to seed the largest blocks).
+Such an analysis does not apply to general graphs and the techniques that we use to provide performance guarantees for general graphs are significantly different.